TimTerwijn/web-app-from-scratch-1920/README.md

 ## How to use
 Download the zip, install live server plugin and open index.html with live server.

-## What features do I want to add
+## Roadmap
-* ~~Show monster name from the osrsbox.com api~~
+* ~~Search for a monster from the osrsbox.com api~~
+* Visit monster detail page with routes and states
+* Improve code with promises
+* Add map, filter and reduce functions
 * Enter own stats.
-* Search for a monster.
 * Calculate monster and player accuracies.
-* See monster stats on a other page when monster is pressed.

 <!-- How about a license here? 📜 (or is it a licence?) 🤷 -->
 ## license